 We work in many countries in South America including Argentina, Bolivia, Peru, Uruguay, Paraguay, Brazil, and Colombia.
 Through sponsorship, we help provide children with food, clothing, school supplies, and hygiene items.
 We also fund feeding programs and support unsponsored children through our Shared Hope Fund.
 In addition, we fund tutoring programs and the construction of schools, as well as skill training programs.

 Information about the countries where we work

-South America is full of beauty, but it is plagued by political, social, and economic issues that are depriving children of the basic needs they deserve, and from receiving a good education.
+South America is full of beauty, but it is plagued by political, social, and economic issues that are depriving children of the basic needs they deserve, keeping them from obtaining a good education.
 We want to highlight information about each of the South American countries in which we work, to show you not only what the countries have to offer with regard to culture, landscape, and history, but also what they lack in infrastructure.
 We affiliate with projects in each of these nations to support their children in need.

 The second-largest country in Latin America, Argentina is truly a nation of contrasts.
 In geography alone, its borders envelop a full spectrum of topography: rugged, towering mountains; tropical lowlands; arid steppes and plateaus; and frigid tundra.
 The country’s sprawling capital, Buenos Aires, is nestled along the estuary where the Rio de la Plata meets the Atlantic Ocean, and it is the second-largest metropolis in South America.
 Known for its wealth of culture, arts – including the famous dance, the tango – and beautiful European-style architecture, Buenos Aires draws thousands of tourists each year.
 However, there is a hidden side of the city that few tourists experience; extremely high inflation, rising unemployment, and an increasing poverty rate afflict the nation as a whole.